Kitware/CMake/Help/variable/CMAKE_LANG_COMPILER_TARGET.rst

 QNX qcc.
 These compiler drivers support a command-line argument to specify the target to cross-compile for.

-This variable may only be set in a toolchain file.
-See the :variable:`CMAKE_TOOLCHAIN_FILE` variable for details.
+This variable may only be set in a toolchain file specified by the ``CMAKE_TOOLCHAIN_FILE`` variable.